helidon-io/helidon/docs/get-started.md

 ## Next Steps

 Now that your environment is set up, you can get started with Helidon.
-Try out the Helidon MP and Helidon SE Quick Start tutorials to build your first Helidon project and application.
+Try out the Quick Start guides to build your first Helidon project and application:
 - [Helidon MP Quick Start](mp/guides/quickstart.md)
 - [Helidon SE Quick Start](se/guides/quickstart.md)